-Criteria JORC Code Explanation Commentary 2014.
+Criteria JORC Code Explanation Commentary Recovery factors used in the calculation of BSO product quantities were derived from the Beneficiation Study completed in the March quarter 2014.
 Resultant grades of iron and deleterious elements within the BSO product were derived from regressions determined during the Beneficiation Study.
-Environmen- tal • The status of studies of potential environmental impacts of the mining and processing operation.
-Details of waste rock characterisation and the consideration of potential sites, status of design options considered and, where applicable, the status of approvals for process residue storage and waste dumps should be reported. • Mining approval, permitting and licensing were granted prior to the commencement of current operations.
+Environmen- tal The status of studies of potential environmental impacts of the mining and processing operation.
+Details of waste rock characterisation and the consideration of potential sites, status of design options considered and, where applicable, the status of approvals for process residue storage and waste dumps should be reported.
+Mining approval, permitting and licensing were granted prior to the commencement of current operations.
 The applications and submissions relating to these permissions include environmental baseline surveys and impact assessments.
 A dedicated environmental department comprised of full-time employees of BC Iron undertake regular environmental monitoring and ensure all clearing and works permits are in place for new areas of disturbance.
-Infrastructure • The existence of appropriate infrastructure: availability of land for plant development, power, water, transportation (particularly for bulk commodities), labour, accommodation; or the ease with which the infrastructure can be provided, or accessed.
+Infrastructure The existence of appropriate infrastructure: availability of land for plant development, power, water, transportation (particularly for bulk commodities), labour, accommodation; or the ease with which the infrastructure can be provided, or accessed.
 Current operations form part of the NJV (75% BC Iron, 25% Fortescue).
-The NJV includes an agreement signed with the Fortescue to allow the NJV to utilise Fortescue's infrastructure at Christmas Creek approximately 60km south of the mine, to rail its ore to Port Hedland for shipping.
+The NJV includes an agreement signed with the Fortescue to allow the NJV to utilise Fortescue's infrastructure at Christmas Creek approximately 60km south of the NJV mine operations centre, to rail its ore to Port Hedland for shipping.
 Infrastructure allocation is currently 6Mtpa (with 4.5Mtpa attributable to BC Iron).
 Existing onsite infrastructure (including accommodation village, fixed plant and haul roads) supports the current operation.
 Costs The derivation of, or assumptions made, regarding projected capital costs in the study.
 The methodology used to estimate operating costs.
 Allowances made for the content of deleterious elements.
 The derivation of assumptions made of metal or commodity price(s), for the principal minerals and coproducts.
 The source of exchange rates used in the study.
 Derivation of transportation charges.
-The basis for forecasting or source of treatment and refining charges, penalties for failure to meet specification, etc. The allowances made for royalties payable, both Government and private. formal tenders received from a range of third party suppliers.
-Cost estimates continue to be updated as new projects utilising competitive tenders are put to market.
+The basis for forecasting or source of treatment and refining charges, penalties for failure to meet specification, etc. The allowances made for royalties payable, both Government and private.
+Initial operating cost estimates were derived from first principles and formal tenders received from a range of third party suppliers.
+Cost estimates continue to be updated as new project components utilising competitive tenders are put to market.
 Full allowance was made for product quality risk based on metallurgical test work and technical marketing.
 Metal price and foreign exchange assumptions were based on the analysis of independent forecasts from a range of third party providers.
 Transport costs were derived from formal tenders received from a range of third party suppliers and the infrastructure agreement signed as part of the NJV.
+Full allowance was made for all Government and private royalties' payable.
+Production cost data from the existing operation is monitored and reconciled on a monthly basis to ensure the project remains on budget.